I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_registration_information.md

 ## Members

-`Callback`
+`Version`

-A pointer to the optional <a href="..\wdm\nc-wdm-pcw_callback.md">PcwCallback</a> function that notifies the provider about events related to this counter set.
+The numeric value that specifies the version of Performance Counters for Windows (PCW) that the provider supports.

-`CallbackContext`
+`Name`

-A pointer to the callback context.
+A pointer to the string that contains the name of the counter set to register.

 `CounterCount`